 Helping your child with sensory sensitivities

-What you do to help your child with sensory sensitivities will depend on how your child reacts to the environment.
+What you do to help your child with autism spectrum disorder (ASD) and sensory sensitivities depends on how your child reacts to the environment.

 If your child is easily overwhelmed by surroundings, you could try the following:

 - Have a ‘quiet space’ your child can go to when he feels overwhelmed.

 - Give your child extra time to take in what you’re saying.

 - Introduce your child to new places at quiet times, gradually increasing the amount of time she spends there in later visits.

 - Let your child try ear plugs or noise-cancelling headphones to help with sound sensitivities.